-VorpX is looking to improve its latest version by adding more games that can be played aside from the 150 games that are already available.
+VorpX is looking to improve its latest version by adding more games that can be played aside from the 150 games already available.

-For now, we still have to wait for other alternatives on how to play the games on 3D or wait for the developers to make a 3D version of the games we want.
+For now, we still have to wait for other alternatives on how to play the games in 3D or wait for the developers to make a 3D version of the games we want.

 Either way, with the technological advancement going so fast, it will not be long until we experience having to play our favorite games in an immersive way.

 Let us know what alternatives we missed in this article and try the ones mentioned above!